causefx/Organizr/README.md

 - Upload new icons with ease
 - Enable or disable iFrame for your tabs
 - User management support: Create, delete and promote users from the user management console
-- Unlimted User Groups
+- Unlimited User Groups
-- Themable
+- Theme-able
 - Personalise any theme: Customise the look and feel of Organizr with access to the colour palette
 - Organizr login log viewer
 - Fail2ban support (see wiki)